 The metal core printed circuit board(MCPCB), also known as a thermal PCB or metal-backed PCB, or metal-clad PCB.

-As a professional metal core PCB manufacturer in China, PCBMay offers many types of the metal core printed circuit boards (PCBs) to meet your demands, including Aluminum core PCB, copper core PCB, and heavy copper PCB.
+As a professional metal core PCB manufacturer in China, PCBMay offers many types of metal core printed circuit boards (PCBs) to meet your demands, including Aluminum core PCB, copper core PCB, and heavy copper PCB.

-Are you looking for a premier metal core PCB supplier?
+Are you looking for a premier PCB supplier?
 PCBMay is your best choice.
 We are producing more than 100 models of metal core PCBs every day and serve over 1000+ customers all around the world.

 When you have any metal core PCB inquiries, please send them to us.